 The WBEA's Ambient Air Technical Committee (AATC) approved the proposed Regional Dustfall Monitoring Proposal at the September 14th, 2022 committee meeting.
 The study is focused on publicly accessible residential and recreational areas and will measure the monthly collection of dustfall according to the American Society for Testing and Materials 1739-98 method.
 This study will cover a two-year period.
-Following the two-year study period, a report will be created comparing the dustfall measurements to the continuous PM2.5, PM10, and TSP measurements also taken at community AMS.
+Following the two-year study period, a report will be created comparing the dustfall measurements to the continuous PM{2.5}, PM10, and TSP measurements also taken at community AMS.

 The dustfall collectors were deployed in October 2022 and sampling began in November 2022.
-Dustfall collectors were deployed at six air monitoring stations: Bertha Ganter - Fort McKay, Patricia McInnes, Athabasca Valley, Anzac, Janvier, and Conklin.
+Dustfall collectors are deployed at six air monitoring stations: Bertha Ganter - Fort McKay, Patricia McInnes, Athabasca Valley, Anzac, Janvier, and Conklin.
 Scheduled sampling and data analysis/review is ongoing.

 Exceedances of the Alberta Ambient Air Quality Guideline (AAAQG) for Dustfall in residential and recreation areas (53mg/100cm) are available at https://wbea.org/data/air-quality-events/.
-In the last quarter, there were five recorded exceedances of dustfall; exceedances occurred each month at Bertha Ganter - Fort McKay, one exceedance in Anzac was recorded in July, and one exceedance at Conklin was recorded in September.
+In the last quarter, there were no recorded exceedances of dustfall.